SDA: Simple Discrete Augmentation for Contrastive Sentence Representation Learning: Methodology

 \section{Methodology}

-In this work, we use augmentation module $A(\cdot)$ to generate positive samples for training data.
-As shown in Figure \ref{overview}, we utilize augmentation module to subtly reword the original sentence (aka anchor) in an attempt to change the representation of the sentence to a limited extent on the premise that the sentence roughly remains unchanged semantically.
-Afterwords, Eq. \ref{eq2} can be rewritten as follows:
+In this work, the augmentation module to generate positive samples for training data is denoted as $A(\cdot)$.
+As illustrated in Fig. \ref{overview}, we utilize $A(\cdot)$ to subtly reword the original sentence in an attempt to change the representation of the sentence to a limited extent on the premise that the sentence roughly remains unchanged semantically.
+Afterword, Eq. \ref{eq2} can be rewritten as follows:

-To generate positives similar to anchor semantically, we use dependency parsing to implement punctuation insertion, affirmative auxiliary and double negation.
-The toolkit is from SpaCy\footnote{https://spacy.io/} which is widely used in the NLP industry.
-Each augmentation method is implemented by several simple rules.
-Table \ref{example} exemplifies the proposed augmentation approaches.
-Note that since rules are inexhaustible, we keep the sentence unchanged in case of none of the rules conform to the sentence.
+In practice, we utilize spaCy\footnote{https://spacy.io/} for dependency parsing\footnote{We empirically think that grammatically correct sentence transformation is more reasonable than the stochastic manipulation without complying with basic grammar rules explicitly.} and then implement punctuation insertion, modal verbs, and double negation.
+As shown in Figure \ref{dependency}, first, each sentence needs to be processed through dependency parsing to obtain a central word and the dependencies between the other words with the central word.
+Then, with the central word as the root node and other words as child nodes, the corresponding syntax tree can be constructed through dependencies.
+Based on this, we can design rules by traversing the syntax tree in level to implement the SDA augmentation for sentences as shown in Table \ref{example} and Appendix \ref{sec:algo}.